siran/writing/posts/An Open Letter to Alex Hankey - .md

 There is no controversy on the following points:

-- Neural activity involves time-varying ionic currents,
+- Neural activity involves time-varying ionic currents.
-- Cardiac activity involves macroscopic current loops,
+- Cardiac activity involves macroscopic current loops.
-- Any time-varying current radiates electromagnetic fields,
+- Any time-varying current radiates electromagnetic fields.
 - These fields propagate according to Maxwell’s equations.

 Biological electromagnetic fields exist and have been measured.
 This is